shansongliu/MU-LLaMA/README.md

 ### MusicQA Dataset

-We use the [MusicCaps](https://www.kaggle.com/datasets/googleai/musiccaps) and the [MagnaTagATune](https://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset) dataset to generate our MusicQA dataset.
-You can download the generated MusicQA dataset [here](./).
-To generate the dataset yourself, first download the MusicCaps and MTT datasets.
+We use the [MusicCaps](https://www.kaggle.com/datasets/googleai/musiccaps) and the [MagnaTagATune](https://mirg.city.ac.uk/codeapps/the-magnatagatune-dataset) dataset to generate our training MusicQA dataset and the [MTG-Jamendo](https://github.com/MTG/mtg-jamendo-dataset) for evaluation.
+You can download the generated MusicQA dataset [here](https://huggingface.co/datasets/mu-llama/MusicQA).

+To generate the dataset yourself, first download the MusicCaps, MTT and MTG datasets.
 Once downloaded, the directory structure would be as shown.

 ```
 .